-Disconnections can be irritating and can seriously compromise your online privacy.
+Disconnections can be irritating and can seriously compromise your online privacy in New Zealand.
 While you are using a VPN to protect your privacy, the last thing you’d want is something to expose it completely.

 It is always beneficial to know what causes a VPN to disconnect to troubleshoot it when necessary.
-So what is the reason behind your VPN disconnecting frequently, and what steps can you take to fix the VPN disconnection issue?
+So what is the reason behind your VPN disconnecting frequently in New Zealand, and what steps can you take to fix the VPN disconnection issue in New Zealand?

 This is exactly the purpose of this article.
 So, let’s get started.

-As for the cause behind your VPN disconnection, the VPN software and server frequently communicate with each other using a cryptographically signed ping packet sent every 10 seconds.
+As for the cause behind your VPN disconnection in New Zealand, the VPN software and server frequently communicate with each other using a cryptographically signed ping packet sent every 10 seconds.
 The purpose of this activity is to inform the other side that they are active.

 If the client doesn’t receive the ping packet from the server for a period of 120 seconds or more, it assumes that the server is unavailable and disconnects from it.
 This happens because the ping packets are either lost or blocked on the path between your device or server.
 This can be caused by an unreliable internet connection or any hardware or software router filtering these packets.

-How do I stop my VPN disconnecting frequently issue?
+How do I stop my VPN disconnecting frequently issue in New Zealand?

-There are a few different methods by which you can stop your VPN disconnecting frequently issues.
+There are a few different methods by which you can stop your VPN disconnecting frequently issues in New Zealand.
 It is not mandatory that every method listed below will work 100% for you as network conditions are different for everyone, and the same network rules do not apply to everyone.

 1. Switching VPN protocol

 This is the most basic and initial troubleshooting step in the book.
-Every top-tier VPN provider offers multiple protocols for VPN connection.
-VPN disconnection is always a good idea to immediately switch between the VPN protocols available and reconnect the VPN connection.
+Every top-tier VPN provider in New Zealand offers multiple protocols for VPN connection.
+VPN disconnection in New Zealand is always a good idea to immediately switch between the VPN protocols available and reconnect the VPN connection.